Y0ursTruly/Y0ursTruly/README.md

 ### Hi there 👋
-My favourite languages are NodeJS and C. I am currently a university student but there are repositories such as a fun C project I did [C-object](https://github.com/Y0ursTruly/c-object.git) I did before entering university or <a href="https://github.com/Y0ursTruly/slate.git">Slate</a> which is undergoing rennovations (and will be reborn as something epic) and [Webject](https://github.com/Y0ursTruly/webject.git) which is being properly maintained
+My favourite languages are NodeJS and C. I am currently a university student but there are repositories such as a fun C project I did [C-object](https://github.com/Y0ursTruly/c-object.git) I did before entering university or <a href="https://github.com/Y0ursTruly/slate.git">Slate</a> which is undergoing rennovations (and will be reborn as something epic) and [Webject](https://github.com/Y0ursTruly/webject.git) which is being maintained _more_

 ### Stuff Done while in University
 - [Security Advisory Contribution](https://github.com/advisories/GHSA-25hc-qcg6-38wj)